 Regression Report

 Checks the adjacent areas identified in the QA Plan for regressions.
-Flags any existing functionality that was broken by this build.
+Flags any existing functionality broken by this build — with the specific test that caught it.

 Launch & Adoption Agent